php-censor/php-censor/README.md

 For Phar plugin tests set 'phar.readonly' setting to Off (0) in `php.ini` config.
 Otherwise tests will be skipped.

 For database B8Framework tests create empty 'b8_test' MySQL database on 'localhost' with user/password: `root/root`.
+Otherwise database tests will be skipped.

 Migrations
 ==========